7 Top Lawncare Secrets

 Most of the lawn fertilizers for application during the growing season have a higher proportion of Nitrogen (N) than the other two major nutrients, Phosphate (P) and Potassium (K).
 This leads to relatively rapid growth and more frequent mowing.
 The latest innovation in lawn food has a roughly equal N:P:K proportion of 3:3.3:3, the lower Nitrogen and slightly higher level of Phosphate reduce the top growth and and better root development respectively.
 To compensate for a possible reduction of the 'greening' effect of the Nitrogen, a small proportion of Iron is included; this would also have a moss-killing effect.

 To keep the lawn in good condition it must also be cut regularly - at least once a week.
 If allowed to grow long, the coarser grasses will take over.
 This is often seen at the edges if they are not kept in trim; tufts of thick-bladed grasses appear and their rhizomes start to invade the flowerbeds.
 Also when longer grass is cut it suffers shock, becomes whitened and takes some time to recover.
+Only one third of the height should be removed at ant time as reducing it too much deprives the grass of the ability to photosynthesise and support the needs of the remaining plant structure.

 Frequent close cutting thickens the sward leaving no room for weeds to grow.
 The lowest height of the average lawn in summer, should be about 25mm (one inch).
 In spring, autumn and during drought periods the height should be about 33mm (1¼ inch).